ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- f

-		- is a scalar of type T that gives the constant term :math:`f` from the objective function.
+		- is a scalar of type T that gives the constant term $f$ from the objective function.

 .. index:: pair: function; rpd_get_xlu
 .. _doxid-galahad__rpd_8h_1a6a5cbf68b561cc6db0ba08304d28787c: